 The combination of the silicone implants and dermal matrix tends to be very successful in minimizing rippling.
 The silicone will be much softer and more natural and then the dermal matrix buffers the skin to decrease the rippling.

-Please discuss your breast augmentation revision surgery with your board certified plastic surgeon.
+Please discuss your breast augmentation revision surgery with your board certified plastic surgeon or contact us today.